aphex-vim/soapie.space/_art_projects/album-redesign.md

 ---
 layout: post
-description: a redesigned of one of my favorite album covers
+description: redesigning of one of my favorite album covers
 ---

 ## the basics of the assignment